dumpmemory/unplugged/README.md

 $ make
 ```

-This will generate unplugged-en.pdf and unplugged-zh-cn.pdf.
-If you only need the English version for example, you can run `make en` instead.
-Run `make force-en` to force build the book.
+This will generate the pdf files (Run `make en` to only build the English version; run `make force-en` to force build the book).

 --